 Although there are hundreds of different coffee varieties out there, you’ve probably only ever heard of a couple of them - Arabica and Robusta.
-Between them, they make up nearly 95% of the world’s commercial coffee production - but what actually is the difference between the two of them, and how does it affect the coffee you drink?
+Between them, they make up nearly 95% of the world’s commercial coffee production - but what actually is the difference between the two, and how does it affect the coffee you drink?

 The first of the two varieties (Arabica) is a much more fragile plant, and just like us Brits on holiday, it needs just the right balance of sun and shade to flourish.
 That’s why Arabica plants are general found higher up the hillsides where the air is cooler and pests & disease are less widespread - favouring subtropical climates with lots of moisture, rich soil and shade.

 Robusta, on the other hand, is a much tougher plant.
 Accounting for nearly 40% of all global coffee production, it's more disease resistant, less susceptible to over-exposure, and with a much more consistent and reliable yield than it’s uphill brother.
 Because of this, they can be grown at lower altitudes and require much less husbandry than the Arabica plant.

 Now, the difference in growing conditions may not seem like much, but it has a huge impact on taste & flavour which (when it comes to coffee) is pretty damn important.